Tambunan: Attractions

 The Mat Salleh Memorial, located in the middle of paddy fields at Kampung Tibabar (Tibabar Village), was a concrete structure erected by the Sabah state government in memory of Datu Muhammad Mat Salleh.
 Also known as Mat Salleh, he led a rebellion against the British North Borneo Company (NBCC) in the late 19th century, in response to the locals' dissatisfaction with alleged exploitation by the company.
 He was killed in a gun battle with the British police on 1 February 1900.
 The memorial was erected on the spot where Mat Salleh was killed, after Sabah became part of Malaysia.

 Tambunan is noted for the quality of its lihing and tapai.
 These are rice wines traditionally made by the Kadazan and Dusun peoples of Sabah.
 Outside the town is the Rafflesia Forest Reserve, a forest reserve devoted to the world's largest flower, the Rafflesia.
 East of Tambunan is Sabah's second highest mountain, Mount Trusmadi, at 2,642 metres.
+Sinurambi (also called Tambunan viewing point) which set atop of Trig Hill of Trusmadi Range at 877m above sea level.